 \subsubsection{The circular ensemble modeling}

-In this section, we derive the GWB spectrum for the ensemble of circular MBHBs with the orbital dynamics driven by GW emission and loss-cone scattering.
+In this section, we describe our derivation of the GWB spectrum for the ensemble of circular MBHBs with the orbital dynamics driven by GW emission and loss-cone scattering.
 With this simplification, we can carry out all the derivations analytically and use them as a reference for comparison with a more realistic model that allows for eccentric MBHBs.

 For circular orbits ($e=0$), the GW power is emitted at the harmonic $m=2$, for which $g(2,0) = 1$ and $f_{\rm s} = 2 \forb = (1 + z) f$.
-This significantly simplifies \autoref{eq:general-dEgwdlnf}, as the sum over $m$ is now reduced to a single term ($m=2$).
+This significantly simplifies Eq. \ref{eq:general-dEgwdlnf}, as the sum over $m$ is now reduced to a single term ($m=2$).
 The remaining term is inherently dependent on the binary orbital dynamics, which can be characterized by the evolution of the semi-major axis $a$:

-In addition to the GW emission, we incorporate the orbit hardening due to loss-cone scattering (see \autoref{eq:LC1}).
+In addition to the GW emission, we incorporate the orbit hardening due to loss-cone scattering (see Eq. \ref{eq:LC1}).
 In the binary rest frame, the dynamics can be modeled as

-Here, we neglect the impact of loss-cone scattering on the binary eccentricity evolution, as we force the binaries to remain circular\footnote{As shown in figure 1 of \cite{2017MNRAS.471.4508K}, loss-cone scattering does not rise eccentricity above 0.2 for most MBHBs in the PTA band, if the binaries were initially circular.}.
-We compute the second term of \autoref{eq: time spent function of freq} by assuming that the binaries follow Keplerian orbits.
+Here, we neglected the impact of loss-cone scattering on the binary eccentricity evolution, as we forced the binaries to remain circular\footnote{As shown in figure 1 of \cite{2017MNRAS.471.4508K}, loss-cone scattering does not raise eccentricity above 0.2 for most MBHBs in the PTA band, if the binaries were initially circular.}.
+We can compute the second term of Eq. \ref{eq: time spent function of freq} by assuming that the binaries follow Keplerian orbits.

-As a result, \autoref{eq: time spent function of freq} can be integrated on a given finite-width orbital frequency grid and plugged in \autoref{eq: mean occupation number} to build universe realizations.
+As a result, Eq. \ref{eq: time spent function of freq} can be integrated on a given finite-width orbital frequency grid and plugged in Eq. \ref{eq: mean occupation number} to build Universe realizations.
 In the following, we used log-orbital frequency grids corresponding, for each merger, to 125 log-observer frequency bins equally spaced between $f_{\rm min} = 0.8$ nHz and $f_{\rm max} = 60$ nHz.
 The upper bound is constrained by neglecting the frequency evolution (over PTA observing duration) of binaries in our study.